wmde/wikibase-release-pipeline/deploy/docs/advanced-configuration.md

 This configuration file allows you to control `wdqs-frontend`, the GUI for the query service.

+By default, query examples are loaded from the local Wikibase page `Project:SPARQL/examples`.
+Administrators can create that page and add local examples with `<sparql>` blocks.
+On startup, an existing configuration that still points at Wikidata is migrated by removing that legacy setting; a deliberately configured non-Wikidata examples source is preserved.

 ## docker-compose.yml

 To further customize your instance, you can also make changes to `docker-compose.yml`.
 To ease updating to newer versions of WBS, consider putting your customizations into `docker-compose.override.yml` instead.